George Pancio

 Those accomplishments are amazing in themselves, but George’s true identity is Santa Claus.

 He began performing as Santa in the late 1950s and was a protégé of Charles W. Howard in the 1960s.
-He assumed the role as the Macy’s Thanksgiving Day Parade Santa in 1966.
+He assumed the role of the Macy’s Thanksgiving Day Parade Santa in 1966.

 For a decade, George represented Macy’s as their official spokes-Santa.
-He also appeared on numerous television programs such as Good Morning America, The Tonight Show with Johnny Carson, and Gene Rayburn’s “Hell of a Town.”
+He also appeared on numerous television programs, including Good Morning America, The Tonight Show Starring Johnny Carson, and Gene Rayburn’s “Hell of a Town.”

 When he was not representing Macy’s, he would be the Santa for Olean’s Santa Claus Lane and numerous other events.
-For decades Pancio spent 50 nights on his Main St. roof with a sleigh and Rudolph the Red-Nosed Reindeer each winter to the joy of families of the community.
+For decades, Pancio spent 50 nights on his Main St. roof with a sleigh and Rudolph the Red-Nosed Reindeer each winter to the joy of families in the community.